 If you have been blogging for awhile I'm sure you have some classic, evergreen content buried in your blog's archives.
-It’s the kind of blog post that needs to get as much exposure as possible because it’s extremely helpful, well written, and even though it already has a ton of social shares, you and I both know that it deserves even more.
-Now that you know the kind of post I'm talking about, let's take a look at how you can use sites like Pinterest and Google + to get your post the traffic and attention it so desperately needs.
+I'm referring to the kind of blog posts that need more exposure because they are extremely helpful and well-written.
+Yet even though they already have a ton of social shares, you and I both know that these articles deserve another Retweet.
+Now that you know the kind of posts I'm talking about, let's take a look at how you can use sites like Pinterest and Google to get your older blog posts the traffic and attention they so desperately need.

 The reason we are focusing on Pinterest in this blog post, is because when it comes to getting targeted traffic to your blog from social media, right now, Pinterest is the Queen of the Ball.
 If you want to strike up a real “engagement” party on your blog these days – you must be bringing in some traffic from Pinterest.
 With that said let me introduce you to our first weapon of mass construction.
 Canva.

 Canva is one of the newest online graphic tools to help us non-designers flex our artistic muscles.
 One of the beautiful things about Canva is that once you decide what size graphic you want to compose, Canva will present you with several layout options to choose from.
 I don't know about you, but when it comes to creating custom graphics, choosing a layout has always been the toughest part.
 By using Canva we have tons of pre-formatted layouts at our disposal.
 We can all breathe a little bit easier and now all we need to do is pick one and get started.